dapr/docs/daprdocs/content/en/operations/components/pluggable-components-registration.md

   metadata:
 ```

-In this sample above, notice the following:
+In the sample above, notice the following:
-* The contents of the field `spec.type` is `state.my-component`: this refers to a State Store being exposed as a pluggable component named `my-component`.
+* The contents of the field `spec.type` is `state.my-component`, referring to a state store being exposed as a pluggable component named `my-component`.
-* The field `metadata.name`, which is the name of the state store beging defined here, is not related with the pluggable component name.
+* The field `metadata.name`, which is the name of the state store being defined here, is not related to the pluggable component name.

 Save this file as `component.yaml` in Dapr's component configuration folder.
 Just like the contents of `metadata.name` field, the filename for this YAML file has no impact and does not depend on the pluggable component name.